AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/organize-a-form.md

 ---
-title: Organize a form with the Form Designer
+title: Organize and preview a form with the Form Designer
 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms